Cycling vs. Golf. Which activity is better for the body, soul, and wallet? The answer is easy: Cycling rules. Golf sucks.

 Cycling 3.
 Golf 0.

-Cycling or Golf: Which activity is better for the environment?
+Cycling vs Golf: Which activity is better for the environment?

 Golf has traditionally been a thorn in environmentalists’ sides.
 And for good reason.
 New courses require clear-cutting of trees and displacement of wildlife habitat.
 Water consumption is off the charts, just to keep fairways and greens in good shape.
 Pumping of excess water to keep courses dry (ironically) affects water tables and municipal drinking sources.